UCSD-Historical-Enrollment-Data/webreg_scraper/scripts/webregautoin/README.md

 ## Setup
 To actually run this script, follow the directions below.

-1. A sample configuration file has been provided for you; this file is called `credentials.example.json`.
+1. Two sample configuration files have been provided for you: `credentials.sample_push.json` and `credentials.sample_sms.json`.
     1. Rename this file to `credentials.json`.
     2. Open the file and fill in your UC San Diego Active Directory username and password.
+    3. Modify any other relevant settings (see the next section on the configuration file for more on this).
-    3. Save your changes.
+    4. Save your changes.

 2. Next, install TypeScript globally:
     ```